-For Central African Republic, it was of vital importance to ensure that the rolling longlasting insecticidal net (LLIN) distribution campaigns due in 2020 were completed on schedule.
-The country is congratulated for successfully rolling out the first phases of the LLIN campaign.
-Additionally, it will be critical to ensure that the most vulnerable populations in internally displaced persons' camps have received LLINs given the risks for these individuals for both malaria and COVID-19 transmission.
+For Central African Republic, it will be of vital importance to ensure that the rolling long-lasting insecticidal net (LLIN) distribution campaigns scheduled for quarter 2 and 3 of 2020 go ahead as planned, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
+Additionally, it will be critical to ensure that the most vulnerable populations in internally displaced persons camps have received LLINs given the important risks for these individuals and families for both malaria and COVID-19 transmission.
+Without these campaigns, coupled with the need to sustain essential health services including malaria case management, there will be an increase in malaria cases and deaths.
 Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 11.2% increase in malaria cases, and a 41.9% increase in malaria deaths in Central Africa Republic.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.